kokkos/ProgrammingGuide/benchmarks.md

 ### `Subspan3D` benchmark

-This benchmark performs the same operations as the `Sum3D` benchmark, but uses three calls to `subspan`, instead of accessing the entries of the `mdspan` in the "normal" way (`operator()` with three integer indices).
+This benchmark performs the same operations as the `Sum3D` benchmark, but uses two calls to `subspan`, instead of accessing the entries of the `mdspan` in the "normal" way (`operator()` with three integer indices).
 It is intended to stress the abstraction overhead (or lack thereof) in the implementation, since `subspan` is the most complex part of the `mdspan` implementation from a C++ perspective.
 Note that this is not the intended use case of the `subspan` function, though it serves as a reasonable worst-case proxy.
 The relevant portion of the source code for this benchmark, for an input `mdspan` named `s` and an output named `sum`, looks like this: